The man charged with DUI manslaughter in the crash that killed a 12-year-old in April pleaded not guilty Monday at his arraignment.

 Jefson, who's being held without bond, will be back in court Aug.
 12.

-Police said Jefson's car crashed into the rear of the truck Pheiffer was in, and the truck hit another vehicle in front of it.
+Police said Jefson's car crashed into the rear of the truck Pfeiffer was in, and the truck hit another vehicle in front of it.

 Police said Jefson had a blood alcohol level of .279, three times the legal limit, and also had Xanax in his system.
 Investigators said he blamed others for not getting out of his way.

-Eight others besides Pheiffer and Jefson were injured in the crash.
+Eight others besides Pfeiffer and Jefson were injured in the crash.